PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 - There is no more food
 - If enough turns happened humans create vaccine

-### There are two views on frontend: settings and dashboard
+### There are 3 views on frontend: settings, dashboard and statistics

 #### Settings